Unix CLI as the Native Tool Interface for AI Agents¶

 Five well-designed tools plus shell access captures most of the benefit without unrestricted execution risk.

-Designing CLIs for Agent Consumption¶
+Designing CLIs for agent consumption¶

 Design CLI tools for machine consumption: